ChenxingWang93/javascript/README.md

     > Why? `...` is explicit about which arguments you want pulled.
 Plus, rest arguments are a real Array, and not merely Array-like like `arguments`.

     ```javascript
-    // bad
+    // bad👎👎👎
     function concatenateAll() {
       const args = Array.prototype.slice.call(arguments);
       return args.join('');
     }

-    // good
+    // good👍👍👍
     function concatenateAll(...args) {
       return args.join('');
     }
     ```

   <a name="es6-default-parameters"></a><a name="7.7"></a>
-  - [7.7](#es6-default-parameters) Use default parameter syntax rather than mutating function arguments.
+  - [7.7](#es6-default-parameters) Use default parameter syntax使用默认参数语法 rather than mutating function arguments.而不是修改函数的参数

     ```javascript
-    // really bad
+    // really bad👎👎👎
     function handleThings(opts) {
       // No!
-We shouldn’t mutate function arguments.
+We shouldn’t mutate function arguments.不要!!变异函数的(参数)
-      // Double bad: if opts is falsy it'll be set to an object which may
+      // Double bad: if opts is falsy it'll be set to an object which may 如果opts是false
       // be what you want but it can introduce subtle bugs.
       opts = opts || {};
       // ...
     }

-    // still bad
+    // still bad👎👎👎👎
     function handleThings(opts) {
       if (opts === void 0) {
         opts = {};